cwchentw/lightweight-cms/README.md

 $ sudo ./tools/bin/sync-to /path/to/www
 ```

-If you modify anything locally, repeat the command to update your change in a production environment.
+If you modify anything locally, repeat the above command to update your changes in a production environment.

 Set the configuration of a web server accordingly.
 [Here](/tools/etc/nginx.conf) is a sample Nginx configuration.